loukylor/VRC-Mods/README.md

 So just, stay safe, and don't be stupid and run around saying you use mods, and you'll be a-ok.

+Also, for my sake, **I am not responsible for any bans using my mods may cause**.
+I do my abselute best to make sure none of my mods, verified or unverified, will increase your chance of getting banned by any amount.
+And in fact, only one of my mods could trigger any anticheat in any way (UserInfoExtensions), but there are limits in place that completely prevent this.
+**But**, no matter how small, there is always a chance.

 # Installation
 1. Simply follow the instructions on the [MelonLoader wiki](https://melonwiki.xyz/#/) on installing MelonLoader (MelonLoader is the mod loader which will allow my mods to run).
 2. Then download the mod(s) you would like to install from the [releases](https://github.com/loukylor/VRC-Mods/releases) section of this repository.